BRICS Considers New Membership Applications to Enhance Global South Voice

 Practice Questions

 Q1.
-Which of the following was NOT an original member of the BRIC group?
+Which of the following countries was NOT among the original five members of BRICS?

 - Brazil